Published

 Only a small percentage of dealers are using real-time market data or market intelligence to guide pricing.
 Not planning to.
 Not evaluating it.
 Actually using it.
 And here's what I have seen so far-

-Dealers running on live pricing intelligence are adjusting their numbers every 30 minutes based on real market signals, while dealers running on listing scans , older book values, and gut feel are doing it once a week in a Monday morning meeting.
+Dealers using Rapidious Titan.AI are adjusting their pricing every 30 minutes based on live market signals pulled from real transaction data across the U.S, while on the other hand dealers running on listing scans , older book values, and gut feel are doing it once a week in a Monday morning meeting.

 In a market that can shift meaningfully in seven days, those aren't two versions of the same approach.
 They're two different games entirely.